Dilations of semigroups on von Neumann algebras and noncommutative $\mathrm{L}^p$-spaces: Semigroups of selfadjoint Fourier multipliers

 As we said in the introduction, Haagerup and Musat \cite[Theorem 4.4]{HaM} have characterised dilatable Markov maps.
 Indeed, they proved that if $T \co M \to M$ is a $\phi$-Markov map on a von Neumann algebra $M$ equipped with a state $\phi$ then $T$ is dilatable if and only if $T$ is factorizable in the sense of \cite{AnD}.
 This result allows us to give concrete examples of dilatable semigroups.

 Suppose that $G$ is a discrete group.
-We denote by $e_G$ the neutral element of $G$.
-We denote by $\lambda_g \co \ell^2_G \to \ell^2_G$ the unitary operator of left translation by $g$ and $\VN(G)$ the von Neumann algebra of $G$ spanned by the $\lambda_g$'s where $g \in G$.
-It is an finite algebra with its canonical faithful normal finite trace given by
+Recall that we denote by $e$ the neutral element of $G$.
+We denote by $\lambda_s \co \ell^2_G \to \ell^2_G$ the unitary operator of left translation by $s$ and $\VN(G)$ the von Neumann algebra of $G$ spanned by the $\lambda_s$'s where $s \in G$.
+It is an finite von Neumann algebra with its canonical faithful normal finite trace given by

-where $(\epsi_g)_{g\in G}$ is the canonical basis of $\ell^2_G$ and $x \in \VN(G)$.
-A Fourier multiplier is a normal linear map $T \co \VN(G) \to \VN(G)$ such that there exists a complex function $t \co G \to \C$ such that $T(\lambda_g)=t_g\lambda_g$ for any $g \in G$.
+where $(\epsi_s)_{s \in G}$ is the canonical basis of $\ell^2_G$ and $x \in \VN(G)$.
+A Fourier multiplier is a normal linear map $T \co \VN(G) \to \VN(G)$ such that there exists a complex function $t \co G \to \C$ such that $T(\lambda_s)=t_s\lambda_s$ for any $s \in G$.
 In this case, we denote $T$ by $M_t \co \VN(G) \to \VN(G)$.
 It is well-known that a Fourier multiplier $M_t \co \VN(G) \to \VN(G)$ is completely positive if and only if the function $t$ is positive definite.
 It is easy to see that a $\tau_G$-Markov Fourier multiplier $M_t \co \VN(G) \to \VN(G)$ is selfadjoint if and only if $t \co G\to \C$ is a real function.

-Using the factorisability of selfadjoint $\tau_G$-Markov Fourier multipliers of \cite{Ric}, we deduce the following result: \begin{cor} Let $G$ be a discrete group.
-Let $(T_t)_{t \geq 0}$ be a w*-semigroup of selfadjoint $\tau_G$-Markov Fourier multipliers on the von Neumann algebra $\VN(G)$.
+Using the factorisability of selfadjoint $\tau_G$-Markov Fourier multipliers of \cite{Ric} (see \cite{ArK} for a generalization), we deduce the following result: \begin{cor} Let $G$ be a discrete group.
+Let $(T_t)_{t \geq 0}$ be a weak* continuous semigroup of selfadjoint $\tau_G$-Markov Fourier multipliers on the von Neumann algebra $\VN(G)$.
 Then the semigroup $(T_t)_{t \geq 0}$ is dilatable. \end{cor}

+We refer to the preprint \cite{Arh4} for another approach which can be used for the class of unimodular locally compact groups.

-\section{Applications to $H^\infty$ functional calculus}
+\section{Applications to $\H^\infty$ functional calculus}

-We start with a little background on sectoriality and $H^\infty$ functional calculus.
-We refer to \cite{Haa}, \cite{KW}, \cite{JMX} and \cite{Arh2} for details and complements.
+We start with a little background on sectoriality and $\H^\infty$ functional calculus.
+We refer to \cite{Haa}, \cite{KW}, \cite{JMX}, \cite{HvNVW2} and \cite{Arh2} for details and complements.
 Let $X$ be a Banach space.
-A closed densely defined linear operator $A \co D(A)\subset X \to X$ is called sectorial of type $\omega$ if its spectrum $\sigma(A)$ is included in the closed sector $\overline{\Sigma_\omega}$, and for any angle $\omega<\theta < \pi$, there is a positive constant $K_\theta$ such that
+A closed densely defined linear operator $A \co \Dom(A)\subset X \to X$ is called sectorial of type $\omega$ if its spectrum $\sigma(A)$ is included in the closed sector $\overline{\Sigma_\omega}$, and for any angle $\omega<\theta < \pi$, there is a positive constant $K_\theta$ such that

-If $-A$ is the negative generator of a bounded strongly continuous semigroup on a $X$ then $A$ is sectorial of type $\frac{\pi}{2}$.
-We also recall that sectorial operators of type $<\frac{\pi}{2}$ coincide with negative generators of bounded analytic semigroups.
+If $-A$ is the negative generator of a strongly continuous bounded semigroup on a $X$ then $A$ is sectorial of type $\frac{\pi}{2}$.
+By \cite[Example 10.1.3]{HvNVW2}, sectorial operators of type $<\frac{\pi}{2}$ coincide with negative generators of bounded analytic semigroups.